moderntribe/square-one/docs/panels/default/logofarm.md

 ## Usage

 Want to plant, grow and harvest enough logos to feed a small village?
 This is your panel.
-Sometimes you need to display a list of associated brands, companies you've colaborated with, or clients who you've done work for.
-This panel allows you to achive that goal by placing logo images in a single line horizontal grid.
+Sometimes you need to display a list of associated brands, companies you've collaborated with, or clients who you've done work for.
+This panel allows you to achieve that goal by placing logo images in a single line horizontal grid.

 ### File Locations